rsmbl/Resemble.js/README.md

 #### Installation

 On Node, Resemble uses the `canvas` package instead of the native canvas support in the browser.
-In order to prevent browser users to be forced into installing canvas, it's included as a peer dependency which means you have to install it alongside resemble.
+To prevent browser users from being forced into installing Canvas, it's included as a peer dependency which means you have to install it alongside Resemble.

 Canvas relies on some native image manipulation libraries to be install on the system.
-Simple, detailed instructions for OSX/Windows/Linux can be found [here](https://www.npmjs.com/package/canvas).
+Please read the [Canvas installation instructions](https://www.npmjs.com/package/canvas) for OSX/Windows/Linux.

 *Example commands for installation on OSX*